 - People want a solution to what we can help them with AND

 - The solution you will provide help people move forward

-If you don’t get an acceptance then steps 1 through 4 need more work.
+If you don’t get an acceptance, it means steps 1 through 4 need more work.
+Simple right?

 Wrap up & next steps

 You just learned:

 - Why thinking your way to brand/blog clarity is an impossible task

 - Why you should use guest post writing to start (or jumpstart) your new blog instead